nko4/sophilabs/README.md

 ![Vote KO widget](http://f.cl.ly/items/1n3g0W0F0G3V0i0d0321/Screen%20Shot%202012-11-04%20at%2010.01.36%20AM.png)

 In a divided world, streaming formats are a matter of inclusion.
 GIF was introduced by CompuServe in 1987, they didn't know how powerful it was going to be.
-26 years later, using NodeJS together with Redis, WebRTC, websockets and HTML5, MacGifer introduces GIF-based streaming, making it possible for Internet Explorer 6.0 to be part of society once again.
+26 years later, using NodeJS together with Redis, WebRTC, websockets, webworkers and HTML5, MacGifer introduces GIF-based streaming, making it possible for Internet Explorer 6.0 to be part of society once again.

 ## Requirements
 ```sh